 These pages contain rich signals that enable us to infer better recommendations, fight spam, and display useful information.
 To take full advantage of these signals, we regularly fetch, store, and process page content associated with Pins.

-How Pinterest accesses your site
+The Pinterest crawler accesses your site for three main reasons:

-When a genuine Pinterest crawler visits your website, it will send a valid Pinterest User-Agent and connect from a network operated by Pinterest.
-In addition to respecting the Robots Exclusion Standard, the Pinterest crawler is configured to automatically rate limit concurrent requests made to your website.
+When a genuine Pinterest crawler visits your website, it will send a valid Pinterest user agent and connect from a network operated by us.

-Pinterest's user agent is:
+Our user agent is:

 Mozilla/5.0 (compatible; Pinterestbot/1.0; +https://www.pinterest.com/bot.html)